obi-nwokogba/groovy-movie/README.md

 Please [click HERE](https://groovymovie.netlify.app/) to launch the live, working app!

+## User Stories
+- I want to be able to discover really good movies easily.
+- I like to get the inner scoop on how my favorite shows are made.
+- I think people who love a series and are watching it should be able to talk about it.
+- I need film rating that are accurate and not bloated or misleading.

 ## Future Enhancements
 - Allow users create accounts and gradually build a community.
 - Allow users post comments under each movie and discuss.